priyanshi-codes/youtube-backend/Readme.md

 };
 ```

+## Controllers

+Controllers handle the logic for different routes in the application.
+They are located in the `src/controllers/` directory.

+### User Controller

+The user controller handles user-related operations such as registration, login, and profile management.
+The user controller is located in the `src/controllers/user.controller.js` file.

+#### User Registration

+The user registration functionality allows new users to register by providing their details.
+The registration logic is implemented using the `asyncHandler` utility to handle asynchronous operations and the `ApiResponse` utility to format the response.

 ## Current Progress

 1. **Environment Setup**: The project is set up with necessary environment variables in the `.env` file.